 Short-term Care Quality

-Adding to an already impressive profile, this facility also received virtually flawless health inspections in recent years.
-As a result, we awarded it an A+ inspection grade.
-We weigh several aspects of a nursing home's inspection report in determining our inspection scores.
+In addition, this facility also earned excellent inspections in recent years.
+We awarded it one of our best scores in that category, with a grade of A-.
+We weigh several aspects of a nursing home's inspection report in computing our inspection scores.
 One critical factor is health deficiencies.
-You should keep in mind that the severity of these deficiencies is arguably more important than the quantity of deficiencies, as some end up being relatively insignificant.
-This facility received 3 deficiencies on its inspection report, but fortunately none were considered to be severe deficiencies.
-This means that CMS didn't deem any of the deficiencies to create an immediate risk to resident health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+You should keep in mind that the severity of these deficiencies is arguably more meaningful than the number of deficiencies, as some deficiencies end up being relatively insignificant.
+This facility received 3 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered severe.
+This means that the government inspectors did not deem any of the deficiencies to cause an immediate risk to resident safety or health.
+Keep in mind that deficiency-free inspection reports are rare in this industry.

 Long-term Care Quality